decentrio/aio-bot/app/README.md

 1. Under the "Bot" tab, you will see a "Token" section.
 2. Click "Copy" to copy your bot token. **Keep this token secure!**

+### Step 3: Add the bot to the channels
+If the channels are privated, you need to add the bot manually.
+Go to the channel, click `Add members or roles` and choose the bot you want to grant access.

 ## Slack
 This guide will walk you through the steps to set up a Slack bot and enable a slash command.